How Tension Fuels Forward Head Posture: Unraveling the Hidden Link

 Ergonomic Adjustments:

 Your work environment should support proper posture.
-Make sure your screen is at eye level and that your chair provides good lumbar support.
+Make sure your computer screen is at eye level and that your chair provides good lumbar support.

 Adjusting the height of your desk and chair to ensure your arms are parallel to the floor can also reduce tension on the neck and shoulders.